-Inside: Print out your own set of our Easter egg playing cards and have fun with these four, fun preschool games for kids.
+Inside: Print out our printable Easter cards and have fun with these four, fun games for kids.

 We are right into playing games now – a different board or card game appears on our dining most nights in the hope that there will be time to play after tea!
 Games are fabulous for helping children to develop a range of cognitive, literacy and social skills.
 As children play they;

 - Count, observe similarities and differences, sort and sequence

 - Talk about observations they make

 - Learn to wait and take turns

 - Learn to be a gracious winner and loser

 With Easter rapidly approaching I have created a set of printable Easter cards that includes nine different egg designs.
 These can be printed and used to play a range of different card games with kids (you will find the printing instructions at the bottom of this post).